23 Cheapest European Cities & Airports to Fly into in 2020

 Oslo Airport, Gardermoen (OSL)

-The good news for anyone flying from the US or Canada to Norway is that flights into Oslo are strangely cheap from major North American cities.
-The bad news, of course, is that certain things (food and drinks) once you are there are quite expensive.
+For those flying from the US or Canada to Norway, you’ll find that flights into Oslo are strangely cheap from major North American cities.
+The bad news is that certain things like food and drinks once you are there are on the expensive side.

 Lisbon, Portugal